helisapan300-sudo/Python-boxes-optimisation/Optimisation code.md

 ---

-## Part III: Outputs and Reporting
+## Part III: Outputs and reporting

 The main `optimise_packaging()` function executes the full process and generates the following outputs:

-- **Console Summary**: Prints a summary of key results, including average void fill and outlier rate both *with* and *without* the safety box.
+- **Console summary**: Prints a summary of key results, including average void fill and outlier rate both *with* and *without* the safety box.
-- **Box Dimensions**: Displays the dimensions of each optimised box.
+- **Box dimensions**: Displays the dimensions of each optimised box.
-- **Per-Box Statistics**: A pandas DataFrame containing, for each box, its usage rate and average void fill.
+- **Per-box statistics**: A pandas DataFrame containing, for each box, its usage rate and average void fill.
 This DataFrame is structured for direct use in the Streamlit visualisation dashboard.

 ```python
 def optimise_packaging(datafile: str) -> Dict: